Course Catalog » Course Listing for Global Health Sciences

 Restrictions: Enrollment in Global Health Sciences Masters Degree Program, unless expressly given permission by the course director and MS Program Director.
 Due to a special agreement with the Masters in Translational Medicine and the Biomedical Engineering Programs, those students will be given priority for any additional spaces in selected courses.
 However, approval by course director and both program directors required.
 Activities: Direct - Seminar, Direct - Field Work, Student - Seminar, Student - Field Work

 The Capstone project provides a rich opportunity to explore an interest area in considerable depth.
 You are required to develop a longitudinal project, starting in the fall quarter, culminating in a final written and oral presentation at the end of summer quarter.
-Students will work closely with the Practice Seminar (GHS 203) course faculty to develop an appropriate project based on interest, skills and an available field site where UCSF has an ongoing project.
+Students will work closely with the Practice Seminar (GLOBL HLTH 203) course faculty to develop an appropriate project based on interest, skills and an available field site where UCSF has an ongoing project.

 205 Global Health Policy (3 units) Winter

-Instructor(s): L. Schmidt Prerequisite(s): Successful completion of GHS 201A, 201B, 202A, 202B, 203A, and 203B.
+Instructor(s): L. Schmidt Prerequisite(s): Successful completion of GLOBL HLTH 201A, GLOBL HLTH 201B, GLOBL HLTH 202A, GLOBL HLTH 202B, GLOBL HLTH 203A, and GLOBL HLTH 203B.

 This course will introduce policy and development in the context of global health.
 Students will examine the structure and function of evidence-based policy planning and implementation using selected case studies.
 Learning the skills of assessment, monitoring, and evaluation, students will examine global health development interventions ranging from disease control to eradication to health promotion.
 Use of guest lecturers will acquaint the students with field experiences and practical outcomes.